rschristopher/rschristopher.github.io/src/pow/index.md

  highly competitive (and adversarial) zero sum game.

-For those foolish enough to get into this game,
+For those foolish enough to get into this game
- *and for some it's more a matter of fate than want*, the only way to be successful is a combination of competence, luck, and by far the most important: a sickening work ethic.
+ -- *and for some it's more a matter of fate than want* -- the only way to be successful is a combination of competence, luck, and by far the most important: a ridiculous work ethic.

 > “I’ve never really viewed myself as particularly talented.